|

 In 1994, we received the Progressive Breeder Award for the first time.
 We have

-received this award nine times to date.
+received this award eleven times to date.
 In 1996, we received the Progressive

-Genetic Herd Award for the first time and this year was the eleventh time we were
+Genetic Herd Award for the first time and this year was the 13th time we were

 recipients.
 Kellercrest has also been among the top 6 herds in the country for